openedx/edx-documentation/en_us/shared/students/SFD_prerequisites.rst

 general requirements on their About page.

-In addition to requiring general skills and knowledge, some courses require students to pass a specific prerequisite edX course or pass an entrance exam.
+In addition to requiring general skills and knowledge, some courses require learners to pass a specific prerequisite edX course or pass an entrance exam.

 .. _Prerequisite edX Course: